About the author

 Jeremy Holden is an award-winning creative professional and accomplished writer and thinker with ties to both sides of the Atlantic.
 He received dual degrees in communications and law from the University of the West of England, giving him a distinctive right- and left-brain approach to business and life—and to his writing.
 Jeremy relocated in 1995 to the United States, where he met his future wife and became a citizen.

-Jeremy has counseled some of the world’s most recognized names and helped them tell their stories.
-They include Citigroup, Procter & Gamble, Audi of America, Nasdaq, and many others.
-His experiences are integrated into, and integral to, his Mal Thomas Mystery novels, Sea of Doubt (2016) and Valley of Time (2017).
+Jeremy has counseled some of the world’s most recognized names and helped them tell their stories, including Citigroup, Procter & Gamble, Audi of America, Nasdaq, and many others.
+His experiences are integrated into, and integral to, his Mal Thomas Mystery novels, Sea of Doubt (2016), Valley of Time (2017), and Halo of Power (2019).

 His first nonfiction book, Second That Emotion: How Decisions, Trends, and Movements Are Shaped (Prometheus Books, 2012), explores how movements are created in the political, cultural, and commercial realms.
 As a result, he received coverage in Fast Company and Huff Post and appeared on CNN and NPR.